 Saks-owner HBC betting big that flex space is the future of work

-Saks-owner HBC betting big that flex space is the future of work2 min read .
-Updated: 12 Apr 2022, 08:00 PM IST

 - HBC is taking a majority stake in office-amenities company Convene, which the deal valued at around $500 million